LPic95/The-card-holders-of-the-subscription-project-Abbonamenti-musei-Torino/README.md

 </p>

- Bla bla <sup id="a1">[1](#f1)</sup>
-Then from within the footnote, link back to it.

-<b id="f1">1</b> In a similar way to the application shown by Rawan Ghnemat and Edward Jaser in the paper "Classification of Mobile Customers Behavior and Usage Patterns using Self-Organizing Neural Networks", International Journal of Interactive Mobile Technologies, Volume 9, Issue 4, 2015. [↩](#a1)
+<a id="note1" href="#note1ref"><sup>1</sup></a>In a similar way to the application shown by Rawan Ghnemat and Edward Jaser in the paper "Classification of Mobile Customers Behavior and Usage Patterns using Self-Organizing Neural Networks", International Journal of Interactive Mobile Technologies, Volume 9, Issue 4, 2015.